-While the above initiatives serve gaming patrons, Merchant STeP makes it easy for casino operators to meet statutory requirements and prevent cash access for patrons listed on regional exclusion lists.
+The “Think.
+Be Reponsible.”
+Campaign and STeP initiative are directed at encouraging responsible play among gamblers.
+Merchant STeP is a program designed for operators to help casinos meet statutory requirements and prevent cash access for patrons listed on regional exclusion lists.
 The operator simply enters or uploads patron information into GCA’s nationwide database, and when a patron with matching information attempts to perform a transaction at that property the operator is alerted.

 GCA’s responsible gaming programs work.

 Hundreds of individuals have benefited from STeP, and still more have contacted their local problem gambling organization with our help.
-Meanwhile, we remain dedicated to the continued development of programs that combat problem gambling through proactive and effective measures.
-Through investigating and developing new ways to promote responsible gaming, GCA is committed to providing help to patrons who need it, and to making the casino experience more enjoyable and sustainable for everyone.
+GCA remains dedicated to the continued development of programs that combat problem gambling through proactive and effective measures.
+GCA is committed to providing help to patrons who need it, and to making the casino experience more enjoyable and sustainable for everyone.